Plota updates

 Daily and weekly email alerts

-Set up an alert for any area and we'll send you a digest of new planning applications, either daily or weekly.
+Set up an alert for any area and we'll send you a digest of new planning applications, daily, weekly, or fortnightly.
 Each email includes the application reference, address, description, and a direct link to the full details on Plota or the council's own portal.

 You can filter out tree applications if you only care about building work, and manage all your alerts from one page.
 One-click unsubscribe in every email.